arkb2023/devops-assignments/m3-a05-docker-p1/README.md

     apt install -y apache2 && \
     echo "ServerName localhost" >> /etc/apache2/apache2.conf

+# Copy custom HTML page
+COPY index.html /var/www/html/

 # When container starts, always run apache2 service in foreground
 ENTRYPOINT ["apachectl", "-D", "FOREGROUND"]
 ```

+**Sample Website HTML**

+The file [index.html](./index.html) is included in the local repository directory.
+This file provides the custom homepage content that will be served by Apache2 in the container.

 ---